 Infant resuscitation errors occur when a health care provider fails to administer necessary resuscitation efforts to your child.
 It can also mean the required equipment and medications are not in place as required, which hinders medical personnel from carrying out an immediate and successful infant resuscitation.

 According to the Mayo Clinic, approximately 10 percent of newborns need help breathing after birth.
 In fact, one out of a thousand of these infants requires intensive resuscitative efforts.
 That makes it critical that your baby’s medical team is skilled in proper resuscitative procedures.
-Delayed or incorrect performance of infant resuscitation can lead to an inadequate flow of blood and oxygen to the child in distress, resulting in brain damage and possibly permanent brain injuries such as cerebral palsy.
+Delayed or incorrect performance of infant resuscitation can lead to an inadequate flow of blood and oxygen to the child in distress, resulting in cerebral palsy.

 Birth Injury Lawsuit for Infant Resuscitation Efforts